tub78/TrunkNotesSync/README.md

 ## Changes

-Here is a rough list of changes that were made to the trunksync
+Here is a rough list of changes that were made to the trunksync.

+TODO: Condense and provide usage instructions

  1. Automatically select an iOS device that matches one of the names specified in the variable DEFAULT_TRUNKS.
  1. When generating the list of local files to transfer to/from the device, ignore all files from the list IGNORE_FILES